mendix/docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 #### Type coercion precedence {#type-coercion}

-Binary operations perform type casting when operand types are differing.
-For operations involving only numeric types, data types are always upcasted to ensure data types are matching.
-The result type will also be the operand type with the highest precedence.
-This is done according to this ordering:
+Binary operations perform type casting when operands have different types.
+For operations involving only numeric types, data types are always upcasted to ensure data types match.
+The resulting type will be the operand type with the highest precedence according to this ordering:

 * `DECIMAL`
 * `LONG`
 * `INTEGER`

 {{% alert color="info" %}}
 This precedence rule does not apply for operations where at least one of the operands is non-numeric, including that of type `STRING`.
-The final result type will depend on the database.
+In this case, the final result type will depend on the database.
 {{% /alert %}}

 #### + (Addition)